TRIQS/dft_tools/doc/guide/conversion.rst

 stored in the hdf5 archive, where the string variable `Converter.hdf_filename` gives the file name of the archive.

+At this point you should use the method :meth:`dos_wannier_basis` contained in the module :class:`SumkDFTTools` to check the density of states of the Wannier orbitals (see :ref:`analysis`).

 You have now everything for performing a DMFT calculation, and you can proceed with :ref:`singleshot`.